ricardo-rossi/ge/README.md

 ## Usage

 ```
-ge -t /path/to/template
+ge -t relative/path/to/template
 ```

-Generated files will be placed under the ./build directory
+Generated files will be placed under ./build relative to your current dir.

 ## Examples